Basic Law: Human Dignity and Liberty: 4 — Protection of life, body and dignity

-All persons are entitled to protection of their life, body and dignity.
+All persons are entitled to protection of their life, body, and dignity.

 5 — Personal liberty

-There shall be no deprivation or restriction of the liberty of a person by imprisonment, arrest, extradition or otherwise.
+There shall be no deprivation or restriction of the liberty of a person by imprisonment, arrest, extradition, or otherwise.

 6 — Leaving and entering Israel

-(a) All persons are free to leave Israel. (b) Every Israel national has the right of entry into Israel from abroad.
+(a) All persons are free to leave Israel. (b) Every Israeli national has the right of entry into Israel from abroad.

 7 — Privacy

 (a) All persons have the right to privacy and to intimacy. (b) There shall be no entry into the private premises of a person who has not consented thereto. (c) No search shall be conducted on the private premises of a person, nor in the body or personal effects. (d) There shall be no violation of the confidentiality of conversation, or of the writings or records of a person.

 8 — Violation of rights

-There shall be no violation of rights under this Basic Law except by a law befitting the values of the State of Israel, enacted for a proper purpose, and to an extent no greater than is required.
+There shall be no violation of rights under this Basic Law, except by a law befitting the values of the State of Israel, enacted for a proper purpose, and to an extent no greater than is required.